Ireland Government

 residency requirement for naturalization: 4 of the previous 8 years

-Legal System: common law system based on the English model but substantially modified by customary law; judicial review of legislative acts by Supreme Court
+Legal System: common law system based on the English model but substantially modified by customary law; judicial review of legislative acts by the Supreme Court

 Suffrage: 18 years of age; universal